-- The total volume of excavation or fill (excluding excavation associated with the undergrounding of water storage tanks) shall not exceed 100m3 per 1000m2 site area in any 12-month period; and - 2.
-The maximum height or depth of any cut or fill face shall not exceed 1.5m over a continuous distance of less than 50m within a site; and - 3.
-There are no earthworks located within the moderate to high risk instability area, native vegetation area, stream, or riparian restoration areas, identified on the Mangawhai Hills Structure Plan. - 4.
-There are no earthworks located within the flood extent as mapped within the 1% annual exceedance probability event detailed in Flood Map in Figure 1. - 5.
-The earthworks are undertaken in accordance with best practice as set out in Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region (GD05).
+- The total volume of excavation or fill (excluding excavation associated with the undergrounding of water storage tanks) shall not exceed 100m per 1000m site area in any 12-month period; and - 2.
+The maximum height or depth of any cut or fill face shall not exceed 1.5m over a continuous distance of less than 50m within a site; and - There are no earthworks located within the moderate to high risk instability area, native vegetation area, stream, or riparian restoration areas, identified on the Mangawhai Hills Structure plan. - 4.
+There are no earthworks located within the flood extent as mapped within the 1% annual exceedance probability event detailed in Flood map in Figure 1.